 Chocolate production is a special case, as some of the intended product is used to flush out the production line, and then discarded.
 So cow's milk traces remain when a dark chocolate is manufactured after a cow's milk chocolate.
 Even with a factory where no cow's milk is used, test methods do not go as low as zero.
 The detection limit for lactose is 70 parts per million (ppm), so a manufacturer may only know that their product contains less than 70 ppm of lactose.

-The Vegan Society does not claim that trademarked products are suitable for people with allergies; that will depend on the standards achieved by individual manufacturers.
-To encourage manufacturers to give a serious commitment to avoiding animal cross-contamination the following statement has been added to the Trademark licence agreement:
+The Vegan Society does not claim that products registered with the Vegan Trademark are suitable for people with allergies.
+This will depend on the standards achieved by individual manufacturers.
+To encourage manufacturers to give a serious commitment to avoiding animal cross-contamination the following statement has been added to the Vegan Trademark licence agreement:

 "I confirm that our company strives diligently to minimise cross-contamination from animal substances used in other (non-vegan) products as far as is reasonably practicable."

 So products registered with the Vegan Trademark can correctly also say ‘may contain milk’.
 We encourage manufacturers to produce more foods free of deliberate ingredients from animals, to reduce the exploitation of non-humans.
 As demand for vegan products grows, so will dedicated vegan production lines and factories.

 “As you are aware there is no legal definition of the term vegan, but the Agency's voluntary guidance on use of the terms vegetarian and vegan in food labelling advises that foods labelled as vegan should not contain milk and contains some advice on cross contamination.